polterguy/phosphorusfive-dox/chapter-6.md

 ## [add]ing things to your tree

-The **[add]** event, allows you to append new children into another node.
+The **[add]** event, allows you to append new children into other nodes.
 However, let's start out with an example.

 ```
 create-widget